slic3r/Slic3r-Manual/src/advanced/command-line.md

 * `--autosave` will automatically export the last selected config to a specified file (see the above paragraph about [Configuration] for its usage);
-* `--gui-mode` can take the `simple` or `expert` arguments, and will force Slic3r to launch in the specified mode.
+* `--gui-mode` can take the `simple` or `expert` arguments, and will force Slic3r to launch in the specified mode regardless of the Preferences setting.
+* `--datadir` followed by the path to a directory will tell Slic3r to use that directory for storing and reading its configuration instead of the default system preferences directory.
+(See the page about [configuration organization](/configuration-organization/configuration-organization) for more details.)